 Again, you don’t want to be scrambling at the last minute.
 Hiring a moving truck is more or less inevitable.
 Bookings can be difficult to get, especially in small towns, so make sure you book yours a few weeks prior to the move – or no later than one week before it.
 If you feel like there may be a lag between moving out of this apartment and into your new one, book a storage unit for your belongings.

 Inspect What Needs to Be Cleaned or Repaired

 Before you begin cleaning, you need to carefully make a list of possible sinkholes that might have been snagged since you moved in.
 It can be hard to notice, since we tend to adjust to ‘the new normal’ very quickly, but this is very important if you want your deposit back.
 For this, it’s helpful to pull up a list of things to take care of and take notice of when you move in somewhere new place, and to compare if all those things are in working order as you leave.

-These can be found in online blogs from the perspective of those moving in to a recently vacated place, like on this link from moving.com.
+These can be found in online blogs from the perspective of those moving in to a recently vacated place, like this from My Moving Reviews.
 Remember if you made a note of any existing damage when you moved in and be sure to look for any documentation or evidence for something like this.
 This is always good practice especially when you move in so it can come in handy when you move out, especially if you send pictures to your landlord there and then.